jeheecheon/synced-storage/README.md

 # Synced Storage

-Synced Storage keeps external stores (cookies, localStorage, sessionStorage) in lockstep with your UI.
-The core package stays framework-agnostic, while the optional React layer simply provides ergonomic hooks built on top of those primitives.
+Synced Storage keeps cookies, localStorage, and sessionStorage aligned with your UI.
+The core package is framework agnostic, while the React entry point simply wraps those primitives with familiar hooks.

-## Highlights
+## Why Synced Storage

-- **Framework-agnostic core** – import `synced-storage/core` to use the same storage clients inside any runtime or framework without React.
+- Works anywhere – import `synced-storage/core` inside Node scripts, server components, or any framework.
-- **React-friendly hooks** – `useCookieState` (and its storage sibling) mirrors the semantics of `useState`, so persisting remote storage feels exactly like updating component state.
+- Feels native in React – hooks mimic `useState`, so external storage reads/writes slot right into existing patterns.
-- **SSR-stable cookies** – pass server-side cookies to the provider and `useCookieState` will emit identical values during SSR and after hydration, preventing layout shifts.
+- Zero layout shift for cookies – hydrate with the same value rendered on the server, especially handy in Next.js.

-## Installation
+## Install

 ```bash
 pnpm add synced-storage